axtar/14-digits-nixie-calculator/README.md

 Features:
 -	two versions: IN-16 and IN-17
 -	14 digits with decimal points and minus sign
--	socket boards for easy replacement of broken nixies
+-	socket boards for easy tube replacement
 -	mechanical keyboard with 35 switches
 -	custom keycap legends and colors
 -	15 math operations - the functionality can be extended by adding a second level of functions to the keys